Pylons/pyramid/docs/narr/views.rst

 without special configuration, this example would fail.
-However, since a ``renderer`` is associated with the view callable through its view configuration (in this case, using a ``renderer`` argument passed to :func:`repoze.bfg.bfg_view`), the renderer will attempt to convert the result of the view to a response on the developer's behalf.
+However, since a ``renderer`` is associated with the view callable through its view configuration (in this case, using a ``renderer`` argument passed to :func:`repoze.bfg.bfg_view`), if the view does *not* return a Response object, the renderer will attempt to convert the result of the view to a response on the developer's behalf.
 Of course, if no renderer is associated with a view's configuration, returning anything except an object which implements the WebOb Response interface will result in an error.
 And, if a renderer *is* used, whatever is returned by the view must be compatible with the particular kind of renderer used, or an error may occur during view invocation.

 Various types of renderers exist, including serialization renderers and renderers which use templating systems.
 See also